-z) To implement changes in Members' subsistence and travelling allowances recommended as part of any national scheme and to report thereon to the aa) Following consultation with the relevant Portfolio Holder, the authority to make applications for any grants or external funding relevant to the Chief Officer's areas of operation for the Council.
-Any such grants or funding received to be administered in accordance with the terms and conditions attached to the said grant/funding and the Council's Constitution as appropriate (including when the a) All the conditions and limitations set out in paragraph 7.1 of this Schedule.
+- z) To implement changes in Members' subsistence and travelling allowances recommended as part of any national scheme and to report thereon to the Executive. - aa) Following consultation with the relevant Portfolio Holder, the authority to make applications for any grants or external funding relevant to the Chief Officer's areas of operation for the Council.
+Any such grants or funding received to be administered in accordance with the terms and conditions attached to the said grant/funding and the Council's Constitution as appropriate (including when the Council acts as the Accountable Body).

+a) All the conditions and limitations set out in paragraph 7.1 of this Schedule.